 Where Was Jesus Crucified? - Golgotha "the Place of the Skull"

+Where was Jesus crucified?
 The crucifixion of Jesus of Nazareth is one of ancient history’s most proven events.
-The fact has been substantiated by theologian and historian alike.
+The fact has been substantiated by theologians and historians alike.
 It has been written without hyperbole:

 “Even those scholars and critics who have been moved to depart from almost everything else within the historical content of Christ’s presence on earth have found it impossible to think away the factuality of the death of Christ.” -John McIntyre, 'The Uses of History in Theology'